drockchow112/CapstoneFrontEndRevision/README.md

 ```bash
 $ npm start
 ```
+After starting the app proceed to your browser and wait for app to start and happy searching.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.